Peter-012/Hotdogs-Magic-VR/README.md

 This script controls the logic for the wand, allowing players to shoot projectiles and adding delay between their shots.
 Motion detection for flicking the wand has been implemented to calculate and determine if the player would like to fire a projectile.
 The script uses a coroutine and instantiates projectiles on the tip of the wand before releasing them in the direction that the wand is aiming towards.

 #### MenuScene/PotionInteractionLogic.cs
 This script has all of the logic needed for the player to grab the potion and throw it at the enemy.
+The class listens for an interaction event from the MenuSelection.cs class which is then passed into the PotionInteractionLogic.
-It deals with the process of selecting the potion by hovering over it to grab it and the manipulation of the potion through the rotation of when it is in the hand of the player as well as the release (throwing) of the potion.
+It deals with the process of selecting the potion by hovering over it with the trigger pressed to grab it and the manipulation of the potion through the rotation of when it is in the hand of the player as well as the release (throwing) of the potion.

 #### DuelingScene/AILogic/EnemyStateManager.cs
 This script is a manager for a finite state machine (FSM) that controls the behaviour of the enemy at various times during the battle.
 The script initializes the enemy object by attaching an EnemyObject script to it and updates the state for the enemy by changing the current state that it is in.